Discord-InterChat/InterChat/CONTRIBUTING.md

 ## Extras

+### Contributing to Translations / Localization

+To contribute to translations, please visit our [Crowdin project](https://crowdin.com/project/interchat) and submit translations for your language.
+If your language is not listed, please contact on the [support server][support] us to have it added.

+### Contributing to Documentation

+To contribute to the documentation, please make changes to the [`Discord-InterChat/docs`](https://github.com/Discord-InterChat/docs) repository and submit a pull request.
+The documentation is hosted on [docs.interchat.fun](https://docs.interchat.fun).

 ### Commitizen Friendly

 To make our lives easier by not having to remember the commit messages at all times, this repository is [commitizen](https://www.npmjs.com/package/commitizen) friendly!
 Commitizen is a commandline tool that guides you through the process of choosing your desired commit type.